patlockley/Wordpress-Xerte-Online/readme.txt

 Tags: elearning, learning, education, content creation, xerte Requires at least: 3.1
 Tested up to: 3.5
-Stable tag: 0.36
+Stable tag: 0.37

-Xerte Online for WordPress is a server-based suite of tools for content authors.
-Elearning materials can be authored quickly and easily using browser-based tools, with no programming required.
-Xerte Online Toolkits is aimed at content authors, who will assemble content using simple wizards.
-Content authors can easily collaborate on projects.
-Xerte Online Toolktis can be extended by developers using Xerte.
+Xerte Online for WordPress is a server-based suite of tools for elearning content authors.

-This plugin for WordPress is a subset of the main Xerte Online Toolkits functionality, but offers a simple to install and host solution within WordPress.
-More information on Xerte Online Toolkits

-Xerte was developed by the University of Nottingham, and for more information please visit Xerte home page.
-This plugin was not developed by the University, but by part of the Xerte Community

-There is a possible security problem in 0.32, so please upgrade to 0.34

 == Description ==